 One of the major challenges in the medical industry today is the efficient and targeted delivery of therapeutics.
-Traditional methods often result in therapeutics being distributed throughout the body, not just the target site, leading to reduced efficacy and potential side effects.
+Traditional methods often result in therapeutics being distributed throughout the body rather than to the target site, reducing efficacy and increasing the risk of side effects.

 Another challenge is the early and accurate diagnosis of diseases.
 Current diagnostic methods can be invasive and costly, and they may not detect diseases until they have progressed to a late stage.